awpala/my-omscs-notes/cs-6290/08-reorder-buffer.md

 Consider the processor pipeline as in the figure shown above.
 In an out-of-order processor, note that not all of these stages would occur strictly out-of-order.
   * For stages `Fetch` through `Issue`, these do in fact occur strictly in program-order; this ensures that any dependencies inherent in the program are preserved accordingly.
-  * Upon issuing an instruction to a reservation station (RS) pending subsequent execution, the subsequent `Execute` operations wll occur in the order of data dependencies, which do not necessarily follow strictly in program-order.
+  * Upon issuing an instruction to a reservation station (RS) pending subsequent execution, the subsequent `Execute` operations will occur in the order of data dependencies, which do not necessarily follow strictly in program-order.
 Furthermore, the consequent `Write`/`Broadcast` operation can correspondingly occur out-of-order in general.
   * Finally, on `Commit` of the instruction, this must occur strictly in program-order, in order to ensure proper semantics of the program itself; the committing order of the instruction is effectively the "programmer's perspective" of the program itself.

 Therefore, in an out-of-order processor, only a subset of the stages are actually occurring out-of-order.
 In contrast, a strictly in-order processor would additionally perform these subsets of (otherwise out-of-order) stages in program-order as well.